chrisaharden/ollamagamecards/README.md

 ### Via GUI

 1. Navigate to the project root directory.
-2. Run the following command:
+2. Run the GUI by:
    ```
+   Double-click the `batch.cmd` file

+   or you can directly run the GUI from a command line:
    python ./source/main.py
    ```
 3. The GUI will open.
 Use the interface to: